The Ultimate GTM Checklist: B2B SaaS Edition

 Shorten Sales Cycles

-The sales cycle refers to a series of specific steps or phases that constitute the buying process.
-Some of these steps include prospecting for leads, qualifying customers, and dealing with customers’ hesitations.
+The sales cycle is a series of steps or phases that constitute the buying process.
+These steps include prospecting for leads, qualifying customers, and dealing with customers’ hesitations.

 Reduce Customer Acquisition Cost

-Customer acquisition costs refer to the costs associated with attaining customers and convincing them to buy your product or service.
-To get started, computing your customer acquisition cost consists of adding up several granular costs.
+Customer acquisition costs are associated with acquiring and convincing customers to buy your product or service.
+To compute your customer acquisition cost, add up several granular costs.
 These can include technical costs, production costs, advertising costs, and the cost of your marketing team.

 There are certain practices you can incorporate to reduce these costs.
 These include improving customer retention, optimizing pages, automating marketing tasks, A/B testing, and improving your conversion rates.